BSidesMUC/BSidesMunich2023/_workshops/001-01_8VSHWB_introduction-to-ble-hacking.md

   handle: false
   name: Diego
   photo: ''
 - bio: Daniel Schwendner is a DevOps Engineer with a strong passion for Cyber Security.
-With a background in mobile application security and hardware security, he's participation in bug bounty hunting and sharing his security knowledge online under the handle @code_byter.
+With a background in mobile application security and hardware security, he is participation in bug bounty hunting and sharing his security knowledge online under the handle @code_byter.
   handle: @code_byter
   name: Daniel Schwendner
   photo: ''